 - Health insurance coverage

-These benefits make it possible for students to study in New Zealand almost free while enjoying a comfortable lifestyle.
+These benefits allow students to study in New Zealand for almost free while enjoying a relaxing lifestyle.

-- Alternative English tests like TOEFL or PTE (if needed)
+- Alternative English examinations like TOEFL or PTE (if needed)

 Top Universities Accepting Students Without IELTS